Humanitarian League: Executive committee

-Campaigns and departmental work
+Campaigns and departments

-The League organised campaigns against blood sports, punishments for vagrancy, imprisonment for debt, "crimes of conscience", and other "barbarisms of the age".
-It also campaigned for human rights, contributing to the 1906 ban on flogging in the Royal Navy and seeking to reform laws on imprisonment for debt and non-criminal offences.
+The League organised campaigns against blood sports, punishments for vagrancy, imprisonment for debt, "crimes of conscience", and what it called other "barbarisms of the age".
+It also campaigned for human rights, contributed to the 1906 ban on flogging in the Royal Navy, and sought reform of laws on imprisonment for debt and non-criminal offences.

-The League drafted the Sport Regulation Bill in 1894 which was introduced in Parliament by Alpheus Morton.
-The Bill would prohibit the hunting, coursing, and shooting of animals kept in confinement.
+In 1894 the League drafted the Sport Regulation Bill, which was introduced in Parliament by Alpheus Morton.
+The bill would have prohibited the hunting, coursing and shooting of animals kept in confinement.

-In 1895 the League was divided into four specialist departments: the Criminal Law and Prison Reform Department, the Sports Department, the Humane Diet Department and the Lectures for Children.
+In 1895 the League was divided into four departments: the Criminal Law and Prison Reform Department, the Sports Department, the Humane Diet Department and the Lectures for Children.
 Each department had a separate committee.
+In the same year, it held the first National Humanitarian Conference.

 Joseph Stratton was honorary secretary of the Sports Department.
-The department condemned blood sports and any sport which caused suffering to animals.
+The department condemned blood sports and any sport that caused suffering to animals.
 In 1897 the Humane Diet Department was renamed the Humane Diet and Dress Department, and in 1898 an Indian Humanitarian Committee was established.

-The Animals Defence Committee replaced the former Humane Diet and Dress Department and the Sports Department.
-In 1909 the committee campaigned against the cruelties of the slaughterhouse, stag hunting, school-beagling, plumes, seal-skin trades and snake-feeding at zoological gardens.
+The Animals Defence Committee replaced the Humane Diet and Dress Department and the Sports Department.
+In 1909 the committee campaigned against cruelty in slaughterhouses, stag hunting, school-beagling, the use of plumes and seal-skin, and snake-feeding at zoological gardens.
 Members included R. Stephen Ayling, Ernest Bell, Joseph Collinson, Charles W. Forward and George Penn-Gaskell.

-In 1908 the Criminal Law and Prison Reform Department merged into the Criminal Law and Prison Reform Committee, which covered both British and Indian affairs.
+In 1908 the Criminal Law and Prison Reform Department merged into the Criminal Law and Prison Reform Committee, which covered British and Indian affairs.
 Joseph Collinson served as honorary secretary of the committee for thirteen years.

 Branches

 Local branches of the League were established at Croydon and Letchworth after a meeting in 1909.
-A Manchester branch was formed with support from William E. A. Axon, William Byles and Rev. A. L. Broadley in 1912.
+A Manchester branch was formed with support from William E. A. Axon, William Byles and Rev. A. O. Broadley in 1912.
 By 1914 the Croydon branch had 56 members.